Table of contents

 A charge card is a card that requires payment in full every month.
 It doesn’t have a preset limit; rather, purchases get approved based on spending and payment history, financial resources and credit record.
 Since charge card balances must be paid in entirety by the due date, there is no interest rate or minimum payment.
 If the bill is not paid on time, late fees and other penalties may ensue, depending on the card agreement.

-Credit cards have a credit limit and permit users to carry a balance at an agreed-to interest rate.
+Credit cards have a credit limit and permit users to carry a balance at an agreed-to interest rate, although there are many zero interest credit cards that have a 0% APR introductory offer.

 Some charge cards do come with the option to revolve a portion of the debt.
 For example, American Express provides eligible charge card holders with flexible payment services, which allow the member to pay certain transactions over time.
 Revolved balances incur finance charges.